hkantt/percept/README.md

 - glad (Public Domain / MIT)

 ## Additional Notes
+- Currently, the builds are targeted for Windows 64-bit systems only.
 - Parts of the ImGui bindings were created with the assistance of AI tools.
 As a result, some features pertaining to ImGui may not yet be thoroughly tested.
-- Linux build support is untested (contributions welcome!)
+- Linux build support is untested.